 36 Weeks Pregnant

 It’s month nine already?
 Time is flying!
 Since baby really could decide to arrive any day now, try to put in your final prep work at 36 weeks pregnant.
-For example, if you took a childbirth class a few months ago, re-read the materials you were given and practice the breathing techniques you learned with your partner.
+For example, if you took a childbirth class a few months ago, reread the materials you were given and practice the breathing techniques you learned with your partner.
 Go over your plan for getting to the hospital and all the what-ifs.
-Update your boss and colleagues of the status of all your work projects so they know where to take over if you’re suddenly out of the office.
+Update your boss and colleagues on the status of all your work projects so they know where to take over if you’re suddenly out of the office.
 Week 36 of pregnancy is also a good time to enjoy a date with your partner.
-We’re guessing you won’t be up for dancing, but how about a nice dinner?

 At 36 weeks pregnant, baby is as big as a papaya, measuring about 18.7 inches from crown to heel and weighing in around 5.8 pounds.